Ficool

 "You didn't just sprain your ankle playing hero, did you?
 I could have stopped that you know?"

-The gaze of a few more fell other them for a second before fading away all together.
+A few more eyes fell on them for a second before drifting away again.

 "Y'all didn't get hurt, did ya?
 We…uh…thought we had it handled.
 Heh…"